monthenry/StockMood/README.md

 The second DAG cleanses, integrates and augment the data (droping columns, handling null values, handling incorrect dates, computing sentiment scores and stock prices shift, ...).

 - **Bloomberg Articles:**
-  Sentiment analysis is performed using NLP tools like `TextBlob` or `VADER`.
+  The articles are cleaned, converted to JSON and Sentiment analysis is performed using NLP tools like `TextBlob` or `VADER`.
 The results are enriched with metadata (e.g., company mentions).
+Then the data is pushed onto MongoDB as JSON documents.
+This is the staging zone for Bloomberg Articles.

 - **Yahoo Finance Data:**
   Market data is cleaned and aligned with article timestamps to facilitate correlation analysis.
+When the data is ready, it is pushed onto Redis using dates as keys for easy and efficient stock value retrieval.
+The Redis database is the staging zone for the Yahoo Finance Data.

 - **Integration:**
-  Both datasets are merged in a staging zone to prepare for production analysis.
+  As said before, both datasets end up in their respective staging zone and are now ready to be used for different use cases (for that purpose we'll refine the data in our production pipeline).

 ```mermaid
 flowchart TD